dag/attest/README.rst

 Why another testing framework and what sets it apart?

-* The standard unittest library is overly complicated and its API makes more sense in Java than in Python.
+* *unittest* is overly complicated and its API makes more sense in Java than in Python.
 Attest has a simple API that makes it powerful and easy to use and feels just right for Python programmers.

-* Nose is on the right track but it still relies on naming conventions and implicit test discovery, and building on unittest means it retains its complexity.
+* *nose* is on the right track but it still relies on naming conventions and implicit test discovery, and building on unittest means it retains its complexity.
 Attest takes *The Zen of Python* seriously and is completely explicit with no unpredictable magic.

-* Pytest is powerful but also the most magic of all options.
+* *py.test* is powerful but also the most magic of all options.
 This is not a concern for everyone, but if you prefer to be in control of your tools then Attest might be for you.